LorenzoCorbella74/my-gen/README.md

 - `--output`: Optional path to the directory where commands will be executed.
 (Default: current directory)

 ## .gen file SYNTAX & DSL Example
+**.gen** file contains commands line by line based on a simple custom Domain Specific Language.
+Here is an example:
 ```plaintext

 # Print a log message